Diet Recommendations for Heart Health

 • Many processed foods contain trans fats, such as French fries, potato chips, doughnuts, pastries, croissants, cakes, cream-filled biscuits and cookies.

-• In order to limit the intake of trans fat, read the nutrition labels on prepackaged foods (e.g. bread and biscuits) and choose the products lower in total fat and trans fat.
+• In order to limit the intake of trans fat, read the nutrition labels on prepackaged foods such as bread and biscuits, and choose the products lower in total fat and trans fat.

-3. Limit Foods that are High in Sodium
+3. Limit intake of foods that are higher in salt

-• Frequent consumption of foods that are high in sodium may cause high blood pressure.
+• Frequent consumption of foods that are higher in salt may cause high blood pressure.
 Therefore, choose more fresh foods and eat less preserved, canned or heavily seasoned foods, such as pickled mustard-greens and roots, fermented soy beans, salted fish, sausages and luncheon meat.

-• Use natural seasonings such as ginger, green onion, garlic, and pepper can help reduce the amount of sodium intake.
+• Use natural seasonings such as ginger, green onion, garlic, and pepper can help reduce the amount of salt intake.

-4. Limit Foods and Beverages that are High in Sugar
+4. Limit intake of foods and beverages that are higher in sugar

 • Reducing the intake of foods and beverages with added sugar, such as cakes, sweet biscuits and soft drinks, which can help maintain an optimal body weight.

-• Dietary cholesterol is found only in animal foods such as egg yolk, dairy products, seafood, meats, and poultry.
-Although there is currently no recommendation on the limit of daily cholesterol intake owing to a lack of existing evidence, it is recommended to consume cholesterol as little as possible according to the US Institute of Medicine.
+• Dietary cholesterol is found only in foods of animal origin, such as egg yolk, dairy products, seafood, meats, and poultry.
+Although there is not enough evidence to recommend the upper limit of daily cholesterol intake at present, cholesterol should be consumed as little as possible.

-• For the sake of heart health, foods high in cholesterol, such as offal (including those of seafood) e.g. pork lungs, beef tripe, goose liver, fish head and fish roe, should be consumed as little as possible.
+• For the sake of heart health, foods relatively high in cholesterol, e.g. goose liver and fish roe, should be consumed as little as possible.

-• For healthy general public, certain foods high in cholesterol but relatively low in saturated fats such as eggs, prawn flesh and squids can be included as part of a balanced diet as long as these foods are consumed in moderation alternatively with other choices under the “Meat, Fish, Egg and Alternatives” food group.
+• For a healthy person, foods which are relatively high in cholesterol but relatively low in saturated fats, such as eggs, prawns and squids, can be included as part of a balanced diet, as long as these types of food are consumed in moderation.
+They should be consumed alternately with other choices under the “Meat, Fish, Egg and Alternatives” food group.

-• Individuals with dyslipidemia, particularly those with diabetes or at high risk of heart failure, should seek professional advice from dietitians on cholesterol intake.
+• Individuals with dyslipidemia, particularly those with diabetes or at risk of heart failure, should seek professional advice from dietitians or other healthcare professionals for their limit of cholesterol intake.

 For any enquiries on the above information, please seek advice from dietitians or other healthcare professionals.